cloud-66-internal/help.cloud66.com/_maestro/quickstarts/using-cloud66-toolbelt.md

 ### Note

 To deauthorize the toolbelt, login to your Cloud 66 account and click on the _Revoke access_ button under your _Account_ page.

+## Access your servers via Toolbelt

+One of the most useful features of Toolbelt is the ability to quickly and easily SSH into any of your servers.

+To connect to a server for any application:

+1. Install Toolbelt
+2. Visit the appropriate **application overview** page via the [Dashboard](https://app.cloud66.com/dashboard)
+3. Click on the *Servers* tab at the top of the page
+4. Click on the name of the server in question
+5. Copy the *Connect with toolbelt* command in the yellow box on the right of the server detail screen
+6. Paste that command into your desktop terminal client.

 ## View toolbelt information